 Yet even with such skills in hand, I found myself struggling, feeling unsure, uncertain, and more and more convinced that I was failing at life.
 Somehow even the daily basics began to feel hard.
 I wondered where I had gone wrong.
 Falling deeper and deeper into worry, I began to drift, ultimately sliding into depression and eating disorders as I wondered again and again where I’d messed up.

-Looking back now, I see I was on the verge of a next step in life learning: it was time to become my own main anchor, rather than continuing to rely on outside people or things (which can be helpful as our main anchors when we’re young, as we need support in learning to navigate our world, though ultimately it’s a role we need to take on for autonomy and happiness).
+Looking back now, I see I was on the verge of a next step in life learning: it was time to become my own main anchor, rather than continuing to rely on outside people or things (which can be helpful when we’re young, as we need support in learning to navigate our world, though ultimately it’s a role we need to own for autonomy and happiness).

 Becoming our own main anchor is one of the greatest skills we can gain as we navigate a life filled with change: changing people, jobs, communities, environments, and relationships.
 When we’re feeling solid and centered on the basics of who we are and what’s important to us, we’re much less likely to be toppled when the winds of change and new situations hit (which they will).
 And when they do, it’ll be easier to pick ourselves back up and continue on.